 You know what they say, “when you know, you know”.
 You want your experience with your venue to be love at first sight, not love after four tours, wedding package amendments and a handful of promises about renovations.
 If your heart skipped a beat the moment you saw the venue, that’s a good sign.

 It matches up with your style

-You may not have decided on the exact type of venue you want, but you probably know what sort of vibe you’re going for - so that should be your compass.
-For example, if you’re Pinterest and camera roll are filled with photos of ultra-modern bridalwear and decor, a city loft or trendy restaurant may be the perfect fit.
+You may not have decided on the exact type of wedding venue you want, but you probably know what sort of vibe or wedding theme you’re going for -– so that should be your compass.
+For example, if you’re Pinterest and camera roll are filled with photos of ultra-modern bridalwear and decor, a city loft or trendy restaurant may be the perfect wedding venue for you.